-^{} This work was partially supported by NASA grant # NCC 2 1231 and by Army High Performance Computing Research Center contract number DAAH04-95-C-0008.
+^{} This work was partially supported by NASA grant # NCC 2 1231 and by Army High Performance Computing Research Center cooperative agreement number DAAD19-01-2-0014.
 The content of this work does not necessarily reflect the position or policy of the government and no official endorsement should be inferred.
 Access to computing facilities was provided by the AHPCRC and the Minnesota Supercomputing Institute.

-Nino/La Nina events.
+Predicting NPP based on, for example, sea surface temperature, would be of great benefit given the near real-time availability of SST data and the ability of climate forecasting to anticipate SST El Nino/La Nina events.
 An ecosystem model for predicting NPP, CASA (the Carnegie Ames Stanford Approach [PKB99]), has been used for over a decade to produce a detailed view of terrestrial productivity.
 Our goal in the investigations of OCIs is to use an improved understanding of the effect of OCIs on land climate to enhance the CASA model.